Home > Mac Data Recovery Tips

 Conclusion

-WD My Passport for Mac hard drives always offers a quick and easy way to expand the storage space of your computer.
-It has amazing features like cloud storage, password protection with hard drive encryption, and compatibility with Apple's Time Machine backup software so that you can store a massive number of photos, videos, music, and documents.
+WD My Passport for Mac hard drives offers a quick and easy way to expand your Mac's storage space.
+It has amazing features like cloud storage, password protection with hard drive encryption, and compatibility with Apple's Time Machine backup software.
+These features allow you to store a plethora of photos, videos, music, and documents.

-But the WD My Passport for Mac drives not mounting issue will call a halt on all these good things.
-You need to repair the WD My Passport for Mac that is not working or corrupted first, and recover data with the assistance of data recovery software from iBoysoft.
+But the WD My Passport for Mac drives not mounting issue will prevent or negate all these good things.
+You must repair the WD My Passport for Mac that is not working or corrupted first.
+Then you can recover data with the assistance of data recovery software from iBoysoft.

 FAQ about WD My Passport for Mac drive not mounting